Chapter 1: What am I getting myself into?

-Healthcare visits, appointments, and services in the home such as home care and oxygen.
+Healthcare visits, appointments, and services in the home such as home care or wound management.

 Caring for children and pets.

-Another consideration is that as an illness progresses, the person who is ill may lose their ability to function independently, become more tired, and become more dependent on help.
+As an illness progresses, it’s important to consider that the person may lose their ability to function independently, becoming more tired and more dependent on help.

-This can increase the “heavy” care you are providing.
-As illness advances and the person spends more time in bed and sleeping, the physical care demands may lessen.
-However, you may find that your own emotional needs increase.
+This can increase the amount of “heavy” care you are providing.
+As illness advances and the person spends more time in bed and asleep, the physical care demands may lessen.
+However, it is normal and natural to find that your emotional needs may increase.

 What may help

-In many communities, support services such as home care and others can provide assistance and equipment to help you.
-Some private and group insurance plans cover some costs of care.
+In many communities, support services such as home care and community volunteer groups can provide assistance and equipment to help you.
+Some private and group insurance plans may cover the costs of care.